hashicorp/terraform-provider-aws/docs/data-handling-and-conversion.md

 diags := flex.Expand(ctx, source, &target, flex.WithNoIgnoredFieldNames())
 ```

+AutoFlex is able to convert single-element lists from Terraform blocks into single struct or pointer values in AWS API structs.

 #### Overriding Default Behavior

 In some cases, flattening and expanding need conditional handling.